Kai-334/Mechanical-Engineering-PhD-Data-Processing/README.md

 The scripts perform the following tasks:

-- Importing data from simulation or experimental results.
+- Data Importing: Reading and preprocessing raw acoustic emission data from simulations or experiments.
-- Visualizing raw and filtered wave data.
+- Data Visualization: Visualizing raw and filtered wave data in both time-space and frequency-wavenumber domains.
-- Applying digital filters and time-gating.
+- Signal Processing: Applying digital filters and time-gating to enhance signal quality and focus on regions of interest.
-- Performing 2D Fast Fourier Transform (FFT) analysis.
+- FFT Analysis: Performing 2D Fast Fourier Transform (FFT) analysis to convert time-space data into frequency-wavenumber representations.
-- Overlaying theoretical dispersion curves.
+- Dispersion Curve Overlay: Overlaying theoretical dispersion curves onto FFT results for comparison and validation.
-- Calculating participating factors for different modes.
+- Participating Factor Calculation: Calculating participating factors for different wave modes to quantify their contributions.

 ## File Structure